docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 ## Configure identity provider integration

 There are values your identity provider needs for successful integration with UCP.
-Typically these are:
+These values can vary between identity providers.
+Consult your identity provider documentation for instructions on providing these values as part of their integration process.

+### Okta integration values

+The integration values required by Okta are:

 - URL for single signon (SSO).
-This value is the URL for UCP, qualified with `/enzi/v0/sami/acs`.
-For example, `https://111.111.111.111/enzi/v0/sami/acs`.
+This value is the URL for UCP, qualified with `/enzi/v0/saml/acs`.
+For example, `https://111.111.111.111/enzi/v0/saml/acs`.
 - Service provider audience URI.
-This value is the URL for UCP, qualified with `/enzi/v0/sami/metadata`.
-For example, `https://111.111.111.111/enzi/v0/sami/metadata`.
+This value is the URL for UCP, qualified with `/enzi/v0/saml/metadata`.
+For example, `https://111.111.111.111/enzi/v0/saml/metadata`.

-Consult your identity provider documentation for instructions on providing these values as part of their integration process.
+### ADFS integration values

+The integration values required by ADFS are:

+- (need values)
+-
+### Ping integration values

+The integration values required by PingIdentity are:

+- (need values)

 ## Configure the SAML integration